vlayer-xyz/vlayer/book/src/features/time-travel.md

 }
 ```

 First, the call to the `setBlockNumber(15181682)` function sets the `Prover` context for the `15181682` block.
-This means that the next call to the `require_usdt_balance' function will be executed in the context of the 15181682 block.
+This means that the next call to the `require_usdt_balance' function will read data in the context of the 15181682 block.
 As a result, the function will ensure that the caller owns at least $100 at this point in history.

 Second call to `setBlockNumber(20175401)` sets the `Prover` context to block numbered `20175401`.
 The next call to `require_usdt_balance` checks if the caller owned at least $100, but this time in block `20175401`.
 Having less than $100 will result in an error (no proof will be generated).